 Through a Memorandum of Understanding (MOU) the Council works in partnership with the Eden, Bega and Merrimans Local Aboriginal Land Councils and the native title holders of the Shire.
 The MOU provides the primary framework for Council’s work with Aboriginal communities.

-The MOU was reviewed in 2014.
+The current MOU was adopted by Council on 7 August 2019.
 The MOU is on display in the foyer outside the Council Chambers and can be viewed here – Memorandum of Understanding

 The Council, as part of the MOU has established a protocol to enable Council to recognise the Traditional Custodians of the Shire at Civic events and functions.
 The protocol aims to seek endorsement from local Aboriginal communities for major Civic events occurring on Aboriginal land and to increase the participation of Aboriginal people in Civic events and functions.
 The protocol also ensures that ‘Welcome to Country’ is included in Council activities in an appropriate and respectful way.